Cariño (band)

 Cariño is a Spanish pop and rock band, formed in 2017.
 The band is made up of Paola Rivero, Alicia Ros and María Talaverano.

 History

-Cariño was formed in 2017, when Rivero and Talaverano met on Wapa, a dating app for women.
-Alicia Ros joined later.
+Cariño was formed in 2017, when Rivero and Talaverano met on Guapa, a dating app for women.
+At this point, Rivero already played the drums and was just starting to learn how to play the guitar.
+After an El Buen Hijo concert, Rivero and Talaverano stopped bassist Alicia Ros and proposed that she join their band.

+One evening at their friend’s house--producer Martín Vial-- took the lyrics Maria Talaverano wrote and created the base, while each member sang.
+Talaverano already had a name for this project, Cariño.
+Alicia accepted their invitation to join the band if she was able to be a vocalist along with being their bassist.
+She officially joined the band in February, 2018.

 The group began by sharing home-recorded songs, two of which, Bisexual and Mierda Seca, would later form part of their mini-LP, entitled Movidas and published in November 2018 by the record label Elefant Records.
 In 2020, they published their second single, X si dejas me en visto, with the record label Sonido Muchacho.

 On 7 January 2020, it was announced that Cariño would be participating in the Coachella festival.
 The festival was cancelled due to the COVID-19 pandemic, and Cariño did not perform there until their appearance in 2022.

 Artistry

 Cariño's sound has been described as pop, indie pop, and pop-punk.
 They have stated that they were influenced by musical groups such as Juniper Moon, La Casa Azul and Los Fresones Rebeldes.